billchurch/PiCA/docs/provider-abstraction.md

-# PiCA Crypto Provider Abstraction Layer
+# Crypto Providers in PiCA

 ## Overview

-We've implemented a provider abstraction layer for cryptographic operations in PiCA that allows the system to work with or without a YubiKey.
-This enhancement is particularly useful for development, testing, and deployment flexibility.
+PiCA implements a provider abstraction layer for cryptographic operations that allows the system to work with or without a YubiKey.
+This flexible architecture enhances the development experience and provides deployment options for different security requirements.

 ## Components Implemented